 - In a medium bowl, whisk together flour, baking powder, baking soda, and cinnamon.
 Set aside.

-- In a large mixing bowl, whisk together eggs, maple syrup, vanilla extract, melted butter, and sea salt.
+- In a large bowl, whisk together the eggs, maple syrup, vanilla extract, melted butter, and sea salt.

-- Add buttermilk and whisk again to combine.
+- Pour in buttermilk and whisk again to combine.

 - Fold in chocolate chips and set the batter aside.

-- Heat about a teaspoon of butter in a large skillet over medium-high heat.
+- Heat about a teaspoon of butter in a large skillet over medium-high heat or a griddle.

 - Spoon the batter into the pan to form pancakes.
 Don’t overcrowd your pan to make them easy to flip.
-I like to make max 3-4 pancakes at a time depending on their size.
+I like to make a maximum of 3-4 pancakes at a time, depending on their size.

 - Cook the pancakes for 2-3 minutes until the sides are slightly set and the bubbles start to appear.